Compressing multivariate functions with tree tensor networks: Introduction

 In this work we rectify this lack of information and methods for working with higher-dimensional tensor networks in the context of representing continuous functions and solving numerical problems.
 We focus on tree tensor networks (TTNs) as the absence of loops guarantees they can be contracted with computational resources scaling polynomially in the network parameters.
 First, we introduce direct constructions of several elementary functions, including polynomials, on arbitrary tree tensor networks with tensor ranks bounded independent of the network.
-We then describe a generalization of the tensor cross interpolation algorithm \cite{Oseledets2010V2, Oseledets2011Paper2, Waintal2024, Waintal2024Paper2} to \textit{any} tree tensor network --- allowing the active learning of general, multi-dimensional target functions $f(\mathbf{x})$ into a TTN format.
-We benchmark these methods for various functions --- showing in the multi-dimensional case how more structured TTNs can be a significantly more effective ansatz than tensor trains.
-Finally, we introduce a new iterative tree tensor network-based solver for Fredholm integral equations: showing how the size of the tensors in the final output of the solver can be bounded in terms of the size of the tensors in the integral kernel, guaranteeing the effectiveness of the method for kernels which can be represented as a tree tensor network with fixed internal dimensions.
+We then describe a generalization of the tensor cross interpolation algorithm \cite{Oseledets2010V2, Oseledets2011Paper2, Waintal2024, fernandez2024learning} to \textit{any} tree tensor network --- allowing the active learning of general, multi-dimensional target functions $f(\mathbf{x})$ into a TTN format.
+We benchmark these methods for various functions, including physically motivated ones such as the ground state density of three coupled quantum harmonic oscillators.
+Our benchmarks demonstrate how, for multi-dimensional functions, more structured TTNs can be a significantly more effective ansatz than tensor trains.
+Finally, we introduce a new iterative tree tensor network-based solver for Fredholm integral equations --- which are ubiquitous in the physical sciences.
+For kernels which can be represented as a tree tensor network with fixed internal dimensions, and for equations where the fixed-point iterative approach converges, our solver has exponentially decreasing error with the size of the tree tensor network.

+All of our results were produced with the open-source Julia package ITensorNumericalAnalysis.jl \cite{ITensorNumericalAnalysis} for constructing and optimizing tree tensor network representations of continuous functions, with the tree structure freely definable by the user.